necheffa/nsddyn/README.md

 Currently the project is under heavy development.
 As the project evolves, look here for a more detailed list \
 of what is and is not working.

+## Development Model

+nsddyn uses a relaxed Gitflow strategy.
+That is, `master` should always be buildable, stable, and only contain tagged releases.
+`devel` acts as an integration branch and serves as a parent to any number of feature branches.
+Given the size of the project, release branches are overkill.

 ## Design

 nsddyn is comprised of 3 components: